hillaryke/rag-optimization-cnn-dailymail/README.md

 ## Acknowledgements

-- I would like to thank RizzBuzz for presenting the challenge.
-It was a great learning experience.
+- Thanks to RizzBuzz presenting this challenge and for the OpenAI API key.

 - [Langchain](https://langchain.com/)
 - [Ragas](https://ragas.io/)